Criticism of the Book of Mormon: Translation

 The only statement Joseph Smith ever made about the translation process was "through the medium of the urim and thummim I translated the record, by the gift and power of God."
 Martin Harris, Smith's second scribe, and David Whitmer, who witnessed Smith dictating the translation of the plates to Oliver Cowdery, both describe the process as an exact word-for-word translation.

 Modern LDS scholars tend to fall into two schools regarding the nature of the translation process: tight control and loose control.
 Those who believe in the tight control interpretation argue that Smith had very little leeway in the words used in dictating the Book of Mormon, but was not restricted to an exact word-for-word translation.
 Those who believe in the loose control interpretation argue that "'ideas were revealed to Joseph Smith' and he put them 'into his own language.'"

+Some critics such as Alexander Campbell have argued that the voice and tone of the Book of Mormon are unchanging, rather than reflective of a translation constituting multiple authors writing across a thousand year time span.

+Although the Golden Plates could not be analyzed by scholars to evaluate the accuracy of Smith's translation of the plates, parts of the Egyptian papyrus Joseph Smith used to translate the Book of Abraham survived.
+Egyptologists rejected Smith's translation and recognized that the Book of Abraham papyrus was nothing more than "ordinary funeral documents such as can be found on thousands of Egyptian graves."
+Palmer uses this discrepancy as part of his ultimate conclusion that "there is no evidence that [Smith] ever translated a document as we would understand that phrase."